Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 She has high-grade divine abilities.
 She was created to help maintain order in Pony Driland.
 Her immense ability to manipulate the dimension makes her almost completely indestructible.
 Her magic, as well as the aura in her body and mane, is covered in rainbows due to her inherently manipulative power that can control the dimension.

+The evolution of the Rainbow Queen’s powers in the story unfolds differently from that of the other characters, because the Rainbow Queen has the ability to do absolutely anything.
+She possesses power that is almost completely absolute and could be an overwhelmingly perfect being, but what prevents her from reaching this perfection is that she lacks experience in using her abilities to their fullest.
+She must control her own energy so she doesn’t end up self-destructing or accidentally destroying the entire Pony Driland dimension.

+Rainbow Queen’s journey focuses on learning to control her own powers and understanding her responsibilities as the absolute goddess of her dimension.
+This means the Rainbow Queen is extremely powerful, but can only use the amount of power she has learned to master.
+Her divine power allows her to do absolutely anything, as long as she has the experience required to perform a given ability.

 She can freely create and produce whatever she wants, but she doesn’t use her power in its entirety, as she follows an ethical code to keep the dimension in order with minimal interference from her possible actions.
 Her powers are limited by the dimension’s energy.
 Her abilities are also used to manipulate the amount of energy stored within the dimension, making her a guardian of Pony Driland’s existence.

 Because the Rainbow Queen’s mixed lineage includes being a Sphinx Pony, she also has the ability to manipulate her size, allowing her to become giant or return to her normal size at any time.

-As mentioned in the information about dark energy, her combat powers are focused on darkness, energy control, soul control, and psychological manipulation, but they also allow her to control the weather, manipulate energy, and change her size (although her strength remains the same, requiring her to consume more energy to control a larger body).
+As mentioned in the information about dark energy, her combat powers are focused on darkness, energy control, soul control, and psychological manipulation, but they also allow her to control the weather, manipulate energy, space time control, teleporting, and change her size (although her strength remains the same, requiring her to consume more energy to control a larger body).

 Her wings and horn can naturally function as swords by using darkness elements or any other ability she has mastery over.
+Normally, Rainbow Queen’s weather-control magic abilities are centered in her wings, where she can release particles that alter the climate.
+She can also simply use common pegasus magic abilities, such as steel wings that function like blades, or the ability to generate massive gusts of wind, which can be combined with her magical weather-control powers.

 She also has the special ability to transfer abilities to other living beings to whom she wants to teach a new combat technique.